RJonMshka/CS474Homework1/README.md

 13. The `build.sbt` is responsible for building your project.
 14. In IntelliJ, go to `Build > Build Project` to build the project.
 15. Once build is finished, you are ready to run the project.
-16. `src/test/scala/SetTheoryDSLTest.scala` is the file where all the test cases are written.
-This is the file you need to run to test the project.
+16. There are two test files `src/test/scala/SetTheoryDSLTest.scala` and `src/test/scala/ClassesAndInheritanceDSLTest.scala`.
+The first one is concerned with testing Set Operations of DSL's SetExpressions and second one is focused towards testing the object-oriented features of this DSL.
-17. You can add your own test cases in it to test the project better.
+17. You can add your own test cases in these files to test the project better.
 18. To run test cases directly from terminal, enter the command `sbt compile test` or `sbt clean compile test`.
 19. To run the main file `SetTheoryDSLTest.scala`, enter the command `sbt compile run` or `sbt clean compile run` in the terminal.
 20. The file `src/main/scala/SetTheoryDSL.scala` is the main implementation of Set Theory DSL.